AUTOBarge/autobargesim/README.md

 # Citing
 If you find this toolbox useful in your work, please consider citing the following work:

-AUTOBargeSim: MATLAB toolbox for the design and analysis of the guidance and control system for autonomous inland vessels (Submitted).
 Dhyani et al. (2025).
+AUTOBargeSim: MATLAB toolbox for the design and analysis of the guidance and control system for autonomous inland vessels (Submitted). https://arxiv.org/pdf/2503.21594.

 # Contributors (Equally):
 Abhishek Dhyani, Amirreza Haqshenas Mojaveri, Chengqian Zhang, Dhanika Mahipala, Hoang Anh Tran, Yan-Yun Zhang, Zhongbi Luo.